 For the rest, I really recommend you to fully absorb Bangkok.
 The first night/day is quite a shock for most travellers because the city is so hot and crowdy.
 A nice idea is to leave the city as quick as you can and have your last days (I recommend something like 4 days at least) in the city of Bangkok.
 This time will give you the possibility to really suck it in and for me that was one of the most fun parts of my first travel to Thailand.
 Use your time to wander around all the different neighborhoods and don't waste your time on too many temples (they're nice but the city itself is so much more beautiful).
 Take a boat, watch sundowns by the water, enjoy the food and atmosphere...
 You will LOVE it! almost 5 years agoAnswered by Tim via Travellr.com

 You have to try and hit everywhere.
 Full Moon Party is a must so factor that into the equation.
 Even if you are not into the monster parties.
 This one is definitely a buzz.
 We were on Koh Phangan for 3 days and partied and also trained Thai boxing at Diamond Muay Thai which was wicked and we sweated out most of the poison-http://www.diamondmuaythai.com/ .

 Also head to Chiang Mai and further north is Pai.
 Really cool hippy place.
 Chiang Mai is wicked place especially old town and around the riverside.
 Riverside restaurant is v nice place to eat.
 Bkk has to be done for a few days shopping- prob at the end of the trip.
-Krabi also worth going to -everyone does Phi Phi, Krabi, Railey beach etc. sjip Phuket, boring. over 4 years ago
+Krabi also worth going to -everyone does Phi Phi, Krabi, Railey beach etc. sjip Phuket, boring. almost 5 years ago